JPMorgan to pay $410 million to settle U.S. power market case

-NEW YORK JPMorgan Chase & Co (JPM.N) agreed on Tuesday to pay $410 million (269 million pounds) to settle allegations of power market manipulation in California and the Midwest, the latest in a series of high-profile inquiries by U.S. federal energy regulators.
+JPMorgan Chase & Co (JPM.N) agreed on Tuesday to pay $410 million (268.6 million pounds) to settle allegations of power market manipulation in California and the Midwest, the latest in a series of high-profile inquiries by U.S. federal energy regulators.

 The settlement, announced by the Federal Energy Regulatory Commission (FERC), will allow Chief Executive Jamie Dimon to close the books on one of several costly run-ins with regulators over the past year.
 It came days after the bank said it was quitting the physical commodities business.